Break Tasks Into Chunks! - An Important Advice I Wish I Knew Sooner

 They are very powerful to keep us on track and increase our productivity.

-I wish I knew this sooner.
+I wish I had known this sooner.

 But I hope now you know this on time, way sooner than I did 😃